aureliusnoble/GoA-Timer/README.md

 # Bugs

-- option to disable timers
 - Select two lanes with six players (automatically selected with 8 or 10)
 - Uneven teams (if uneven player count allow one team to have 1 more player.
 Display warning and notify about handicap cards.)
-- max 5 players per team then gray out
+- max 5 players per team then gray out that team
 - Hero tooltip:
 -- Add additional roles
 -- Add Attack, Initiative, Defence, Movement (and upgraded version)

-Ideas:
-- Track:
--- Level
--- Kills
--- Assists
--- Minion Kills
--- Gold

-- Login/Database
--- Track player stats between games.
-Victories vs Losses, Favourite Heroes, ELO -- Suggest teams based on ELO
--- Persistent expansions